USharma002/USharma002.github.io/content/posts/transformer-model.md

 The encoder consists of $N$ identical blocks that are applied in sequence.
 Taking as input $x$, it is first passed through a Multi-Head Attention block as we have implemented above.
 The output is added to the original input using a residual connection, and we apply a consecutive Layer Normalization on the sum.
 Overall it calculates $LayerNorm(x + multihead(Q, K, V))$

-The residual connection in crucial in Transformer architecture dor two reasonfs:
+The residual connection in crucial in Transformer architecture for two reasonfs:

 1. The residual connections are crucial for enabling a smooth gradient flow through the deep model.

 2. Without the residual connection, the information about the original sequence is lost.

-The complete Encoder Block can be implemeneted as the following:
+The complete Encoder Block can be implemented as the following:

 ```python
 class Encoder(nn.Module):